I decided to migrate my academic website from WordPress to Jekyll. You can find the new website at https://maguilera.net/

 I should thank Manuel Bedia, Xabier Barandiaran and Francisco Serón for their extraordinary work as supervisors and collaborators, as well as many other people that has supported the work developed in this dissertation.

 The complete dissertation can be freely downloaded from here:

-Also, you can check the video of the defence and the slides of the presentation:
+Also, you can check the slides of the presentation

 Some time ago I published a paper with Arnau Monterde, Antonio Calleja-López, Xabier Barandiaran y John Postill about collective identities in the 15M and related networked movements.
 We argue that the 15M movement in Spain demands conceptual and methodological innovations.
 Its rapid emergence, endurance, diversity, multifaceted development and adaptive capacity, posit numerous theoretical and methodological challenges.
 We show how the use of structural and dynamic analysis of interaction networks (in combination with qualitative data) is a valuable tool to track the shape and change of what we term the ‘systemic dimension’ of collective identities in network-movements.
 We show how the 15M movement displays a specific form of systemic collective identity we call ‘multitudinous identity’ , characterized by social transversality and internal heterogeneity, as well as a transient and distributed leadership driven by action initiatives.
 Our approach attends to the role of distributed interaction and transient leadership at a mesoscale level of organizational dynamics, which may contribute to contemporary discussions of collective identity in network-movements.

 Monterde, A., Calleja-López, A., Aguilera, M., Barandiaran, X. E., & Postill, J. (2015).
 Multitudinous identities: a qualitative and network analysis of the 15M collective identity.
 Information, Communication and Society, doi: 10.1080/1369118X.2015.1043315